NathanKr/generic-make-http-request/README.md

   loadingComponent: ReactElement;
 ```

-You can use this generic component to cretae more specific component as done with FetchDataDefault
+You can use this generic component to create more specific component as done with FetchDataDefault

 <h3>Logic</h3>
 <h4>fetchDataEngine</h4>